Kerbal Space Program, Revisited.

 Re: Kerbal Space Program, Revisited.

 Nowadays, I consider Final Frontier to be essential.
 It's basically a mod which tracks Kerbal achievements throughout the game, awarding them neat ribbons for things (though it's a bit overzealous until tweaked).
 Kerbal Interstellar gives a point to setting up outposts on other worlds to use their resources and gather SCIENCE!, although it doesn't play well with other mods that modify the tech tree.
-It also provides advanced engines, though with nicely balanced tradeoff for using them.For a lightweight mod with a similar purpose to Interstellar, you might consider Near Future Parts (not quite sure at the name ).
+It also provides advanced engines, though with nicely balanced tradeoff for using them.For a lightweight mod with a similar purpose to Interstellar, you might consider Near Future Parts (not quite sure at the name :P).

 JULY 20TH 1969 - The day the entire world was looking up